Thomas Moore: Debt exile, last meeting with Byron

 In 1818, it was discovered that the man Moore had appointed his deputy in Bermuda had embezzled 6,000 pounds sterling, a large sum for which Moore was liable.
 To escape debtor's prison, in September 1819, Moore left for France, travelling with Lord John Russell (future Whig prime minister and editor of Moore's journals and letters).
 In Venice in October, Moore saw Byron for the last time.
 Byron entrusted him with a manuscript for his memoirs, which, as his literary executor, Moore promised to have published after Byron's death.

 In Paris, Moore was joined by Bessy and the children.
 His social life was busy, often involving meetings with Irish and British and travellers such as Maria Edgeworth and William Wordsworth.
-But his attempt to bridge the gulf in his connections between his exiled fellow countrymen and members of the British establishment was not always successful.
-In 1821, several emigres, prominent among them Myles Byrne (veteran of Vinegar Hill and of Napoleon's Irish Legion) refused to attend a St Patrick's day dinner Moore had organised in Paris because of the presiding presence of Wellesley Pole Long, a nephew of the Duke of Wellington.
+However, his attempt to bridge the gulf in his connections between his exiled fellow countrymen and members of the British establishment was not always successful.
+In 1821, several emigres, prominent among them Myles Byrne (a veteran of Vinegar Hill and of Napoleon's Irish Legion) refused to attend a St Patrick's day dinner Moore had organised in Paris because of the presiding presence of Wellesley Pole Long, a nephew of the Duke of Wellington.
+Byrne relented, only to engage in a row over a toast proposed to Thomas Reynolds, a reputed '98 informer.

 Once Moore learned the Bermuda debt had been partly cleared with the help of Lord Lansdowne (whom Moore repaid almost immediately by a draft on Longman, his publisher), the family, after more than a year, returned to Sloperton Cottage.

 Political and historical writing

 Squib writer for the Whigs

 To support his family Moore entered the field of political squib writing on behalf of his Whig friends and patrons.
 The Whigs had been split by the divided response of Edmund Burke and Charles Fox to the French Revolution.
-But with antics of the Prince Regent, and in particular his highly public efforts to disgrace and divorce Princess Caroline, proving a lightening for popular discontent, they were finding new unity and purpose.
+But with the antics of the Prince Regent, and in particular, his highly public efforts to disgrace and divorce Princess Caroline, proving a lightning rod for popular discontent, they were finding new unity and purpose.

 From the "Whigs as Whigs", Moore claimed not to have received "even the semblance of a favour" (Lord Moira, they "hardly acknowledge as one of themselves").
 And with exceptions "easily counted", Moore was convinced that there was "just as much selfishness and as much low-party spirit among them generally as the Tories".
 But for Moore, the fact that the Prince Regent held fast against Catholic admission to parliament may have been reason sufficient to turn on his former friend and patron.
 Moore's Horatian mockery of the Prince in the pages of The Morning Chronicle were collected in Intercepted Letters, or the Two-Penny Post-Bag (1813).